Replace Your Builder-Grade Ceiling Lights for Under $50

-I thought about creating DIY tutorial but honestly, there are so many good ones online that it didn’t seem necessary.
+I thought about writing up a tutorial but honestly, there are so many good ones online that it didn’t seem necessary.
 Here’s a really approachable and thorough explanation from Building Our Rez.

-I hope this little PSA has inspired you to make this simple yet powerful home upgrade.
+I hope my little PSA has inspired you to make this simple yet powerful home upgrade.